-- The demographic question (age, gender, income, etc.) will be useful when creating segmentation during your research and analysis.
+- The demographic question (age, gender, income, etc.) will be useful for market segmentation during your research and analysis.

-- The question about the score reason will help you to ask clients about their primary reason for giving the numerical score in the previous question.
-This will help to identify the drivers for promoters and detractors in your responses.
+- The question about the score reason will help you to identify the drivers for promoters and detractors in your responses.

-- The question about the ways for making your experience better will help you to ask the respondents to suggest what you can do to improve their experience.
+- The question about the ways for making your experience better will help you to find out what you can do to improve the customer experience.

 Interpreting Net Promoter Score

 As you already know, NPS is always expressed as a number from -100 to 100.
-When a company has more detractors than promoters – the score is negative; when the situation is opposite – the score is positive.
+When a company has more detractors than promoters – the score is negative; when the situation is the opposite, then the score is positive.

 In the NPS system, average scores vary between spheres and industries.
-Knowing Net Promoter Systems averages by industry will help you to better understand how the core competitors in a specific market are doing and will provide you with extra context to what considers as a good or bad score.
+Knowing NPS averages by industry will help you to better understand how the core competitors in a specific market are doing and will provide you with extra context to what is considered a good or bad score.

 1. Considering data segments